Nyigan/sushi-themed-site/README.md

 This is going to create an optimized production build and all the build files will be in dist folder.

 ## Currently deployed here
-It is not build, just deployed without the build.
-You can clone and run the build command above.

 url: <https://nyigan.github.io/sushi-themed-site/>